 How can depression be treated?

 Early diagnosis and treatment for depression can reduce distress, as well as any risk of suicide.
-Patients with a chronic medical condition who get treatment for co-existing depression often have an improvement in their overall medical condition, achieve a better quality of life, and find it easier to follow their treatment plan.
+People with a chronic medical condition who get treatment for co-existing depression often have an improvement in their overall medical condition, achieve a better quality of life and find it easier to follow their treatment plan.

-The success of antidepressant treatment – like any other treatment – cannot be guaranteed, but most people who are treated for depression will recover.
-Recovery is often more rapid and complete when both antidepressant medication and psychotherapy ("talk therapy") are combined.
+The success of antidepressant treatment – like any other treatment – can’t be guaranteed, but most people who are treated for depression will recover.
+Recovery is often quicker and more complete when both antidepressant medication and psychotherapy (talk therapy) are combined.
 Many antidepressant medicines are available to treat depression.
-How these drugs work is not fully understood, but they affect brain chemicals that are believed to be involved in depression.
+How these drugs work isn’t fully understood, but they affect brain chemicals that are believed to be involved in depression.

 Psychotherapy, or "therapy" for short, actually refers to a variety of techniques used to treat depression.
 Psychotherapy involves talking to a licensed professional who helps the depressed person:

-- Focus on the behaviors, emotions, and ideas that contribute to his or her depression.
+- Focus on the behaviors, emotions and ideas that contribute to their depression.

 - Regain a sense of control and pleasure in life.